PocsGeza/Udacity_Rover_Challange/README.md

 ```

 ## Possibilities for further improvements
-Not use distant point in decisions related to steering
+Not use distant points in decisions related to steering

+Filter reg channel for points that are high in the blue channel

 Implement sample pickup